Bicker, Lincolnshire: Community

 The Ye Olde Red Lion public house is on Donington Road.
 The village has a post office with a shop, and a parish church dedicated to St Swithin.

 North of the main line of 400 kV pylons is the Bicker Fen windfarm consisting of 13 turbines producing 26 MW (2 MW each), enough for 14,000 homes.
 The construction of the windfarm met some local objection.
 The windmills sit north from Poplartree Farm and were built in June 2008 by Wind Prospect for EdF.
 They are of the type REpower MM82, made in Hamburg.
-Bicker Fen substation is also the proposed landing site for a 1,400 MW power cable from Denmark called Viking Link, as well as the proposed offshore wind farm Triton Knoll.
+Bicker Fen substation is also the landing site for a 1,400 MW power cable from Denmark called Viking Link, as well as the proposed offshore wind farm Triton Knoll.
+Archaeological excavations carried out there in advance of construction revealed two distinctly different enclosure systems (on a raised roddon) were uncovered at Bicker Fen.
+A series of interlinked enclosures were part of a Roman mid-2nd century AD farmstead which had an economic focus on beef production.
+A later, more seasonal, Saxon field system dated to 6th and 10th centuries whose focus appears to have been pastoralism and was suggestive of seasonal or otherwise ad hoc land use away from the core of any nearby settlement.